RXR Realty: Attempted purchases

-Covid-19 pandemic support
+Philanthropy

 In March 2020, RXR Realty has contributed $1 million to support organizations and residents of New Rochelle who face the effects of coronavirus.
+Samantha M. Nicholson of Miami Beach also contributed $1 million.
 In its initiative, RXR's collaborates with the Westchester Community Foundation.

+In June 2022, RXR announced a new grant program for the residents of New Rochelle, totaling $500,000.